brunojakobljevic/minimal-key-and-3NF/README.md

 # minimal-key-and-3NF
-A script that finds a minimal key and decomposes the table into 3NF.
+A script that finds a minimal key in a given relation and decomposes the relation into 3NF.
 Done in Python.

 It iterates through all the minimal functional dependencies and extends them until no more changes can be made.